-During Year I, Evidence-Based Practice I, II and III introduce the students to stages of the research process including aspects of research design, methodology and evaluation.
-These courses, with associated projects, prepare students to analyze literature in terms of applicability to evidence-based practice and provides the foundation for completing a Scholarly Project.
-This project enables the student to learn how to develop and implement inquiry into a narrowly defined topic of relevance to physical therapy.
+During Year I, Evidence-Based Practice I, II, and III, introduce the students to stages of the research process, including research design, methodology, and evaluation.
+With associated projects, these courses prepare students to analyze literature in terms of applicability to evidence-based practice and provide the foundation for completing a Scholarly Project.
+This project enables the student to learn how to develop and implement inquiry into a narrowly defined topic of physical therapy relevance.
 Students complete a critically appraised topic (CAT) under the guidance of a faculty mentor.

 Continued development of evidence-based practice occurs in the Clinical Science Courses in Years II and III.
-The critical inquiry component of the advanced seminar courses in Fall III requires the completion of an evidence-based scholarly project (master class or its equivalent).
+The critical inquiry component of the advanced seminar courses in Fall III requires completing an evidence-based scholarly project (master class or its equivalent).

-Students who desire a more intensive level of research experience can take the Research Practicum Elective(s), which consists of working individually or in small groups with a faculty mentor.
-Completed research projects are presented as poster or platform presentations showcased during Columbia University Programs in Physical Therapy Research Day to faculty, program students and invited guests.
-The research projects may lead to presentations by the students at national meetings and publication.
+Students who desire a more intensive research experience can take the Research Practicum Elective(s), which consists of working individually or in small groups with a faculty mentor.
+Completed research projects are presented as poster or platform presentations showcased during Columbia University Programs in Physical Therapy Research Day to faculty, program students, and guests.
+The research projects may lead to presentations by the students at national meetings and publications.

 The unifying principle of the Clinical Case Management Seminar and Complex Medical Conditions courses in Fall III is to build upon self-reflection.
 Students have the opportunity to share a case from their Clinical Education II experience.
-Students analyze the clinical decisionmaking processes followed during their second clinical education experience and consider changes to the plans of care initially prescribed.
-In suggesting changes to these plans of care, students reflect on individual characteristics of the patient/client, as well as all physiologic systems, the available evidence and anticipated outcome measures.
-The cases reflect various diagnoses, interventions and prognoses, age and gender issues in multiple care settings.
+Students analyze the clinical decision-making processes followed during their second clinical education experience and consider changes to the plans of care initially prescribed.
+In suggesting changes to these plans of care, students reflect on individual characteristics of the patient/client and all physiologic systems, the available evidence, and anticipated outcome measures.
+The cases reflect various diagnoses, interventions, prognoses, age, and gender issues in multiple care settings.